-- the director is not liable to retire by rotation (for non-executive non-independent directors); IiAS may make carve-outs to this in line with the amended SEBI regulations which require periodic shareholder approval for such directors w.e.f 1 April 2024 - the director carries a reputation risk or has been associated with transactions that IiAS considers to be prejudicial towards minority shareholders or has strong political affiliations - the director has been on the board of two or more companies that have failed on account of poor governance and oversight including promoter directors/representatives where company performance has been consistently deteriorating - for the size of business, there are too many members of the promoter family on the board, which in turn, expands the board size - director lacks adequate experience i.e., less than 10 years of relevant work-experience or is less than 30 years of age (IiAS will make exceptions to this rule when the director is a first-generation promoter or founder) - the company has not provided any profile of the director nor is it possible to comprehensively gather the director's experience and qualifications from publicly available information - for government nominees on the board of state-owned enterprises, IiAS will generally support their (re)appointments so long as the company's board composition and board committee composition are compliant with regulations - in the case of a Chairperson Emeritus, the compensation paid to the Chairman Emeritus is high relative to what is paid to the whole-time directors, other directors, and / or KMPs or the remuneration has not been disclosed
+- the director carries a reputation risk or has been associated with transactions that IiAS considers to be prejudicial towards minority shareholders or has strong political affiliations - the director has been on the board of two or more companies that have failed on account of poor governance and oversight including promoter directors/representatives where company performance has been consistently deteriorating - In unusual instances, where there has been severe regulatory action and / or significant shareholder wealth destruction, IiAS may consider not supporting the (re)appointment of directors promoters, executive directors and non-executive directors - even for failure in a single instance, depending upon the gravity of the performance and / or governance failure. - Where there are significant regulatory actions or litigations against a director which may include investigations by government agencies.
+IiAS believe these may act as distractions for directors in discharging their responsibilities towards the company.
+To this effect, IiAS will recommend that the director step down from the board position until the issues have been resolved and subsequently seek (re)appointment. - for the size of business, there are too many members of the promoter family on the board, which in turn, expands the board size beyond the median board size of the NIFTY 500 - director lacks adequate experience i.e., less than 10 years of relevant work-experience or is less than 30 years of age (IiAS will make exceptions to this rule when the director is a first-generation promoter or founder) - the company has not provided any profile of the director nor is it possible to comprehensively gather the director's experience and qualifications from publicly available information - Where the board is not compliant with regulatory requirements, or adding another executive or nonexecutive non-independent directors will make the board not compliant with regulatory requirements on board composition. - in the case of a Chairperson Emeritus, the compensation paid to the Chairman Emeritus is high relative to what is paid to the whole-time directors, other directors, and / or KMPs or the remuneration has not been disclosed